mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 <b>Screen scrape of LightBlue on an Android Phone</b>

 :checkered_flag: Submit two files.
-The first will be a copy of the modified firmware and the second will be a screen capture of your phone running LightBlue and showing your name in the hello greeting.
+The first will be a copy of the modified firmware (named HelloCode.txt) and the second will be a screen capture (named LightBlue3.jpg) of your phone running LightBlue and showing your name in the hello greeting.

 ### Part 3.
 Using Node RED to act as a gateway device